01spirit/tsbs/docs/questdb.md

   by a space
 - several comma-separated items of fields in the format `<label>=<value>` followed by a space
-- a timestamp for the record
+- a newSeries for the record
 - a newline character `\n`

 An example reading from the `iot` use case looks like the following: